 We at Lowell, Blake and Associates are among a dying breed that maintains the “old-school” conviction that macroeconomic trend spotting, buying low and selling high, and forming a deep understanding of individual companies is the surest, and safest, approach to achieving consistently above-average investment performance over time.

-Psychologically, when a company’s stock price has outperformed the broader market in recent periods, the investing world generally develops a heightened interest in it, whether deserved or not.
+Opportunism – Psychologically, when a company’s stock price has outperformed the broader market in recent periods, the investing world generally develops a heightened interest in it, whether deserved or not.
 This “price momentum” can catapult a company into an inflated range of valuation (which may be difficult to sustain if earnings don’t follow suit).
-In similar fashion, when ‘Mr. Market’ drives a company’s stock price lower, whether for valid or flimsy reasons, many investors head for the exits and ask questions later, thinking it prudent to protect against continued erosion of capital in the investment.
-The bottom line is that in the wake of a company beating or missing “expectations”, or of a company getting pulled down or up because of some loosely-related piece of news, we often see a gross overreaction and a mis-characterization of what is truly happening at the company itself.
-In today’s hyper-charged world, where short-termism and attention deficit disorder prevails, and where any kind of news creates spurts and spasms, investment opportunities are sometimes born, or revealed.
+In similar fashion, when ‘Mr. Market’ drives a company’s stock price lower, whether for valid or flimsy reasons, many investors head for the exits, thinking it prudent to protect against continued erosion of capital in the investment.
+When short-termism and attention deficit disorder prevails, and where any kind of news creates spurts and spasms, investment opportunities are sometimes born.
+LBA’s value-based contrarianism, levelheadedness, and adherence to fundamental analysis has often allowed us to take advantage of extreme valuations and market dislocations when they occur, whether in the short-term or over the course of a market cycle.

-We are long-term investors, and do not practice market timing.
-We research voraciously, discuss at length what is happening (or likely to happen) in the world on a macroeconomic scale, and allow the dots to form the pattern we should follow.
-Thus has our value-based, contrarian mindset and approach served us well over decades and market cycles.
+At LBA, we research voraciously, discuss at length what is happening (or likely to happen) in the world on a macroeconomic scale, and allow the dots to form the pattern we should follow.
+Thus has our value-based, contrarian approach served our clients extremely well over decades and market cycles.

 “The Contrarian makes investment decisions using both judgment and fundamental analysis, and must have patience.”